 The Company has been sued, together with approximately 90 other defendants, in a lawsuit styled: Brenda E. Bostian, individually and as representative of the Estate of Hoyle Steven Bostian, deceased, case number 2021-CP-40-04877 South Carolina Court of Common Please, fifth Judicial Circuit- Richland County (Columbia SC), alleging that indirect exposure to asbestos at a plant in North Carolina contributed to the wrongful death of Mr. Bostian.
 The complaint alleges that Mr. Hoyle Bostian's father worked at a facility in North Carolina where he was exposed to asbestos and that Mr. Bostian's exposure indirectly caused Mr. Bostian (the decedent) to be exposed to asbestos.
 The plaintiff's "secondary" exposure allegedly occurred in the 1950s - prior to the Company's 1987 acquisition of China Grove Cotton Mills, the company that owned the facility.
 No damage amount has been alleged.
 The Company has denied liability and is vigorously defending the matter.
-The case is set for trial on August 29, 2022.
+The trial date for the case has been rescheduled to February 20, 2023.